SunDevil311/sundevil311.github.io/README.md

 - [PAN-OS Next-Gen Firewalls](https://docs.paloaltonetworks.com/pan-os)
 - [Panorama](https://docs.paloaltonetworks.com/panorama)

-Let’s work together to **enhance your network security posture** and create a future-ready cybersecurity strategy.
+Let’s work together to **enhance your security posture** and create a future-ready cybersecurity strategy.
+Take the next step today at **[Network Pro Strategies](https://netwk.pro)**.

 &nbsp;

 ### 🤖 Android

 With nearly a decade of experience in Android development, I have a strong passion for integrating Free and Open-Source Software (FOSS) into my workflow.
 My journey began with a desire to replace proprietary apps with open-source alternatives, and ever since, I’ve been exploring and curating the best FOSS apps available.

 &nbsp; <!-- space for clarity -->